Attack on Kruševac: Background

-On 10 April, the Central Committee of the Communist Party of Yugoslavia (Komunistička partija Jugoslavije, KPJ) had appointed a military committee headed by its secretary-general, Josip Broz Tito.
+On 10 April, the Central Committee of the Communist Party of Yugoslavia (Komunistička partija Jugoslavije, KPJ) appointed a military committee headed by its secretary-general, Josip Broz Tito.
 From April, the KPJ had an underground network right across the country, including military committees that were preparing for an opportunity to initiate a revolt.
 In May, the KPJ outlined its policy of "unity and brotherhood among all peoples of Yugoslavia, [and] relentless struggle against the foreign enemies and their domestic helpers as a matter of sheer survival".
 On 23 June, immediately following the Axis attack on the Soviet Union, the KPJ decided to launch their armed struggle, and in the following week a KPJ operative visited the Rasina District Committee to organise a detachment of the Yugoslav Partisans.
 On 22 July, the Rasina Detachment was formed in the forest outside Kruševac, initially of 34 fighters, although there was a serious shortage of weapons.
 About 200 people had volunteered from the town itself.

 In late April, Yugoslav Army Colonel Draža Mihailović and a group of about 80 soldiers, who had not followed the orders to surrender, crossed the Drina river into the occupied territory, having marched cross-country from the area of Doboj, in northern Bosnia, which was now part of the NDH.
 As they passed near Užice on 6 May, the small group was surrounded and almost destroyed by German troops.
 His force fragmented, and when he reached the isolated mountain plateau of Ravna Gora, his band had shrunk to 34 officers and men.
 By establishing ties with the local people, and toleration by the gendarmerie in the area, Mihailović created a relatively safe area in which he could consider his future actions.
 Soon after arriving at Ravna Gora, Mihailović's troops took the name "Chetnik Detachments of the Yugoslav Army".
 By the end of May, Mihailović had decided that he would adopt a long-term strategy aimed at gaining control over as many armed groups as possible throughout Yugoslavia, in order to be in a position to seize power when the Germans withdrew or were defeated.